 $$K{contraction} = \left(\frac{1}{C_D^2} - 1\right)(1 - \beta^4) ,$$ where the discharge coefficient C_D is given in reference (Benedict, 1980).
 The mean discharge coefficient is given as 0.815 based on the water tests in short pipes.
 According to Eqn.
-(4.21), this yields a maximum loss coefficient at $\beta = 0$ of 0.506.
+(4.20), this yields a maximum loss coefficient at $\beta = 0$ of 0.506.
 Assuming $\beta = A_2/A_1 = 0.9$, $K{contraction}$ yields 0.1738.

-$$C_D = \frac{Q{acutal}}{Q{ideal}} , \qquad (4.21)$$
+$$C_D = \frac{Q{acutal}}{Q{ideal}} , \qquad (4.20)$$

 The head losses and the contribution of each geometry are given in Table 4.2.
 Total length of pipe is 87.1 inch.
 The diameter of inside pipe is 0.884 inch.
 The diameter of inside nozzle is 0.4 inch.
-Total pressure head loss is 4.5344 m., which corresponds to ~ 30 % of input pressure head.
-The main loss is caused by the exit from nozzle, which is over ~ 50 %.
-The following loss is caused by the friction due to the large length, which is ~ 27 %.
+Total pressure head loss is 2.3358 m., which corresponds to ~ 16 % of input pressure head.
+The main loss is caused by large length with friction by surface roughness inside pipe, which is over \sim 50 %.
 The loss from pipe bend is somewhat low comparing with others.

-Based on the calculated head loss, the jet velocity at nozzle is determined assuming the pressure right after the nozzle is atmospheric.
-The pipe inlet pressure is given in Fig. 4.15 (a) and 4.15 (b).
-The elevation of the pipe inlet and the nozzle is 2.9 inch.
-The calculated jet velocity from nozzle including the pressure loss in pipe is 13.4 m/s, which is consistent with the measured result in Fig. 4.16 where the jet velocity is ~ 13.5 m/s.
+Based on the calculated head loss, the jet velocity at nozzle is determined assuming the pressure right after nozzle exit is atmospheric.
+The pipe inlet pressure is given in Fig. 4.14(a) and (b).
+The elevation of the pipe inlet and the nozzle is ~ 2.9 inch.
+The calculated jet velocity from nozzle including the pressure loss in pipe is 15 ± 1 m/s, which is ~ 10 % larger than the measured result in Fig. 4.15, where the jet velocity is ~ 13.5 m/s.
+Jet velocity in nozzle position was reported in Fig. 4.14(c) with ~ 15.8 m/s by using incompressible constant flow rate between pipe inlet and nozzle exit, where piston size is 10 inch, nozzle inside size is 0.4 inch, and moving position of piston for injection of mercury jet was measured with respect to 10 Hz of data acquisition rate via NI hardware (Graves, 2007).
 According to Eqn.
-(2.76), the magnetic field increases the fluid pressure by an amount $B^2/2\mu$, in directions perpendicular to the magnetic field, and decreases the fluid pressure by the same amount, in the parallel direction of the magnetic field.
+(2.76), the magnetic field increases the fluid pressure by an amount of $B^2/2\mu$, in directions perpendicular to the magnetic field, and decreases the fluid pressure by the same amount, in the parallel direction of the magnetic field.
 The fluid pressure including the magnetic pressure has to balance with the atmospheric pressure and surface tension of jet and satisfy the continuity condition.
 The fluid pressure will find equilibrium point since the fluid pressure perpendicular to the magnetic field line is mutually symmetric.
-Therefore, the jet is changing to be elliptical in Fig. 4.7 (a).
-Hence, the pressure drop is not occurred significantly and correspondingly the longitudinal jet velocity is not changed with magnetic field in Fig. 4.16.
+Therefore, the jet is changing to be elliptical in Fig. 4.6.
+Hence, the pressure drop is not occurred significantly and correspondingly the longitudinal jet velocity is not changed with magnetic field in Fig. 4.15.